cent-ivan/hotel-booking-site/README.md

 ## Contributing

- :handshake:  The developer welcome contributions from the community!
+The developer welcome contributions from the community!
 To get started:

 1.  **Create a new branch** for your feature or fix: